IvoVellekoop/anysim/README.md

 The constructor should check the validity of all inputs and fill in defaults for missing options.
-Importantly, it should set the properties `medium`, `propagator`, and `transform`.
+Importantly, it should set the properties `medium` and `propagator`.
+Note that the medium_adj and propagator_adj properties are experimental at the moment.

+`.medium`: Returns a handle to a function implementing x -> (1-V) x.
-`.medium`: An object deriving from the 'Medium' base class.
-This object implements the operator `B:= 1-V = 1-Tl (V_raw-V0) Tr`, and typically is implemented as a multiplication with a scattering potential in the spatio-temporal domain.
+  Typically, this is implemented as a multiplication with a scattering potential in the spatio-temporal domain.
-  For the diffusion equation, for example, a DiffusionMedium object is used, which performs a multiplication with the absorption-(inverse)diffusion tensor.
+  For the diffusion equation, for example, the function performs a multiplication with the absorption-(inverse)diffusion tensor.
   In preparing the medium, the scattering potential is first shifted by ~V0~ to minimze ‖V‖, and then scaled to have ‖V‖<1.
 The matrices responsible for this scaling (Tl and Tr) are stored in the Medium object.

-`.propagator`: This object corresponds to scaled operator `Tl (L+1)^(-1) Tr`, and typically is implemented as a multiplication with a fixed function in the spatio-temporal frequency domain.
+`.propagator`: Returns a handle to a function implementing x -> (L+1)^{-1} x Typically, this is implemented as a multiplication with a fixed function in the spatio-temporal frequency domain.
-  For the diffusion equation, the DiffusePropagator object corresponds to a spatio-temporal differential operator, applied in the frequency domain.

-`.transform`: This operator transforms between the domains of V and L Typically, this is just a Fourier transform.

 ## Algorithm implementation
 ### Preconditioning